alicemunsal/dohex/README.md

 ![design](https://raw.githubusercontent.com/alicemunsal/dohex/master/img/1-Hybrid.png)

 * DoHex only expects polymorphic behavior from a programming language.
-Hence we can use Java, JavaScript, C++, C#, Python; or modern languages that are not considered as OO like Rust and Go or old structural programming languages like C (by [vtable](https://en.wikipedia.org/wiki/Virtual_method_table)[^17]).
+Hence we can use Java, JavaScript, C++, C#, Python, etc. or modern languages that are not considered as OO like Rust and Go or old structural programming languages like C (by [vtable](https://en.wikipedia.org/wiki/Virtual_method_table)[^17]).

 * Hexagonal Architecture is already used in embedded systems.[^18] DoHex architecture can be used for frontend, backend and embedded applications.